-Our sole Director, Chun K. Hong, (in the absence of a compensation committee) has reviewed the Compensation Discussion and Analysis set forth above with management, and based on his review, has determined that the Compensation Discussion and Analysis be included in our Annual Report on Form 10-K and this proxy statement.
-Our sole Director is responsible for establishing the compensation for each of the Named Executive Officers.
+Our sole Director, Chun K. Hong, (in the absence of a compensation committee) has reviewed the Compensation Discussion and Analysis set forth above with management, and based on his review, has determined that the Compensation Discussion and Analysis be included in our 2022 Annual Report and this Proxy Statement.
+Our sole Director is responsible for establishing the compensation for each of our named executive officers.